Hyrule Warriors Legends

 Rewards Map Items

-Using the 3DS Powersaves reveals that there are items for the Rewards Map, but since all the bonuses are unlocked by default they virtually useless.
+Using the 3DS Powersaves reveals that there are items for the Rewards Map, but since all the bonuses are unlocked by default they are virtually useless.

 The items the Rewards Map has is the Compass, Bombs, Candle, Ladder, Power Bracelet, Water Bombs, Digging Mitts, Ice Arrows, Raft, Hookshot, Recorder, and Harp.